codex-storage/codex-docs/learn/troubleshoot.md

 You've probably already considered these.
 But just in case:

 1. Are you using a VPN?
 Make sure it's configured correctly to forward the right ports, and make sure you announce your node by the public IP address where you can be reached.
-1. Are a firewall or other security software?
+1. Are you using a firewall or other security software?
 Make sure it's configured to allow incoming connections to Codex's discovery and peer-to-peer ports.

 ## Check your announce address